 Killing both Mr. Burke and Allistair Tenpenny from Fallout 3 yield good karma from killing them, and there are other such friendly NPC's who have crossed the Moral Event Horizon enough to get this.

 In Fallout, pre-war America in general was this.
-Bearing little resemblance to the real life United States, Fallout-verse America was a jingoistic, genocidal, dog-eat-dog state that thought nothing of violently annexing Canada, stomping out individual thought and rounding up dissidents to put into concentration camps and use in horrific social and medical experiments, all behind a thin veneer of 1950's suburban utopia.
+Bearing little resemblance to the real life United States, Fallout-verse America was a jingoistic, genocidal, racist, sexist, dog-eat-dog state that thought nothing of violently annexing Canada, stomping out individual thought and rounding up dissidents to put into concentration camps and use in horrific social and medical experiments, all behind a thin veneer of 1950's suburban utopia.
 It has to be said that as bad as the irradiated, mutant-infested post-apocalyptic wasteland is, it's actually an improvement.
+From what we see of the other countries (China and Russia in paticular) they are implied to be just as brutal as Fallout - America, so maybe the nuclear holocaust was for the best overall.

 While the player commits many atrocities in the Death Knight starting quests in World of Warcraft, often against civilians, the primary opponents are the Scarlet Crusade, which tortures and kills perceived enemies, and whose leadership leaves many of the civilians to die in order to flee and attack the Scourge in Northrend.
 The Lich King's forces may still be worse, but the Scarlet Crusade is also considered an enemy by the other groups fighting the Lich King because of their extremist positions.